Story of Ted Weisgal and Leisure Learning Unlimited

 And what about the Boy Wonder?

-Ted told me Alex was caught in an embezzlement scheme at St. Thomas and disappeared.
+Ted told me Nicholas was caught in an embezzlement scheme at St. Thomas and disappeared.

 Chapter Four - Ted Weisgal and the Class Factory